khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### Columns

 Columns should be ordered by priority or in a way that tells a story with the data.
 Size columns according to the data they contain rather than making them all an even width.
+For example, columns of small content should be narrow, while columns of paragraphs should be relatively wide.
+Allow the browser to lay out the tables according to the viewport size.

 ### Rows